Skiing With Kids – All You Need To Know

 Children’s Ski Lesson in Pitztal Valley, Hochzeiger Ski Resort

 No Fun on the Slopes Today?
 It’s Not All About Skiing.

 If a young child would rather eat snow, roll in it, or just play around, let them.
 The point is for them to have fun in the snow.
 The skiing can come later, don’t force it.
 Snowball fights, snow angels, and building snowmen are all free, fun and easy things to do on the hill.
-All Tirol ski resorts have a full slate of activities beyond the slopes like snow tubing, sledding, ice-skating, winter walking, swimming and visits to show mines which provide a great break for kids and parents.
+All Tirol ski resorts have a full slate of activities beyond the slopes like snow tubing, sledding, ice-skating, winter walking, swimming and visits to local attractions like show mines which provide a great break for kids and parents alike.

 What’s better than skiing with the kiddos?
 Well, sometimes, skiing without the kiddos, that’s what.
 While cruising the slopes as a family is a cherished pastime, you’ll be happy you made prior arrangements for the kids to be dropped off at a childcare center, allowing yourself some time to explore the mountain without the entire brood in tow.

-Dani grew up skiing on the mountains near her hometown of Munich, Germany.
-Her mother wanted her to become a professional ski racer.
-Her design, travel and lifestyle stories appear in her Blog named butterflyfish.de.
-Since moving from Munich to Berlin and since becoming a mom, Dani has enjoyed sharing her love of the mountains with her daughter, who is now 10.
-They are living in Berlin, Germany, together with her husband and his son.
-Each winter, she’s looking forward to the annual ski trips with her family.
+Dani grew up skiing in the mountains near her home city of Munich, often with her mother, who wanted her to become a professional ski racer.
+Dani's design, travel and lifestyle stories appear in her blog butterflyfish.de.
+Since moving from Munich to Berlin, and since becoming a mum, Dani's focus has switched to sharing her love of the mountains with her daughter, who is now 10.
+They live in Berlin, Germany, together with her husband and his son.
+Each winter Dani looks forward to the annual ski trip with her family.